 Couples can relax on their chosen day of elopement with no fear of intrusion.
-You, your fiance and up to 6 other crew and family (8) total will be able to enjoy all of it for the whole day, plus the advantage of the owners assistance for anything as needed.
+You, your fiance and up to 6 other guests total will be able to enjoy all of it for the time selected, plus the advantage of the owners assistance for anything as needed.

 Each one-of-a -kind piece of included decor and furnishings is selected or custom built to add to the charm of the beautiful 1954 vintage Spartan Manor trailer and surrounding terrace.
 Of course the bridal parties addition of decor or flowers are welcomed:)

 The open-air double bed concealed with billowing curtains and further veiled inside the curtained shade structure is a relaxing and completely furnished outdoor room.